Skip navigation

 • A pregnancy test, to make sure that you are not pregnant

-• A physical exam, to look for signs of other disorders which could be causing your symptoms
+• A physical exam, to look for signs of other disorders that could be causing your symptoms

 • Blood tests, to check for certain hormone levels.
 You may also have a blood test to do a chromosome analysis.
 A chromosome is the part of a cell that contains genetic information.